HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Launcher changes

-Like driver, launcher will need new client connections to the RunServerClient to reach the Runs api for task fetching, and similarly an `ArtifactServiceClient`.
+Like Driver, Launcher will need new client connections to the RunServerClient to reach the Runs api for task fetching, and similarly an `ArtifactServiceClient`.

 The following flags will need to be removed: